On distributions with fixed marginals maximizing the joint or the prior default probability, estimation, and related

-For the special case of $S=id_\mathbb{R}$ calculating $\sup_{\mu \in \mathcal{P}(F,G)} \mu(\Gamma^{\leq}(S))$ corresponds to finding (joint) distributions of $(X,Y)$ for which $\mathbb{P}(Y \leq X)$ is as big as possible - interpreting $X,Y$ as lifetimes or default times of financial institutions this translates to maximizing the probability that $X$ does not die or default before $Y$.
-Notice that, setting $\psi(x,y)=x+y$ and considering the pair $(-X,Y)$, this maximization problem can be considered a special case of the much more general situation studied in \cite{EP,EP2}.
-Theorem \ref{translate} implies that the problem can be reduced to the family of copulas, i.e. we have
+Suppose that $X \sim F$ and $Y \sim G$ model default times and that $F,G$ are continuous.
+Considering $S=id_\mathbb{R}$ then calculating $\sup_{\mu \in \mathcal{P}_{F,G}} \mu(\Gamma^{\leq}(S))$ obviously corresponds to finding (joint) distributions of $(X,Y)$ maximizing the probability of a prior or joint default.
+To simplify notation in the sequel we will simply refer to the event $\{Y \leq X\}$ as `prior default' (of $Y$) although $\{Y \leq X\}$ corresponds to the prior and joint default.
+Notice that, setting $\psi(x,y)=x+y$ and considering the pair $(-X,Y)$ the afore-mentioned maximization problem can be considered a special case of the more general situation studied in \cite{EP,EP2}.
+Theorem \ref{translate} implies